 This is my place to share some memories I have of growing up in the rural town of Nassau, Rensselaer County, New York, and later practicing law in upstate New York.
 Recent Posts on the sidebar show only the most recent posts, but all are visible as you scroll down the main page.
 The posting dates are merely to put the posts in a sequence.
-The posts start with my youth, then to adulthood and practicing law, as well as items relating to t Nassau..
-Some images will enlarge if clicked
+The posts start with my youth, then to adulthood and practicing law, as well as items relating to Nassau.
+Some images will enlarge if clicked.

 Sunday, March 01, 2020